flavienbwk/cloud-sovereignty-score/README.md

 ## Overview

-This tool helps organizations assess their cloud infrastructure's compliance with EU sovereignty requirements through an interactive questionnaire covering 8 key sovereignty objectives.
+This web-based tool helps organizations assess their cloud infrastructure's compliance with EU sovereignty requirements through an interactive questionnaire covering 8 key sovereignty objectives.
 It generates a comprehensive **SEAL (Sovereign European Assurance Level)** score and provides actionable recommendations for improvement.

-**Available in two versions:**
-- **Web Application** - Interactive browser-based tool (recommended for most users)
-- **Command-Line Tool** - Bash script for automation and offline use

 ### What is Cloud Sovereignty?